Business Immigration

 What happens after the application?

-Once submitted, your candidate will receive a digital confirmation.
+Once submitted, your candidate will receive a digital confirmation (often an online receipt).
 The prefecture will then review the application and notify them when the residence card is ready.
-There’s a €225 tax, which includes a stamp duty and administrative fee.
+There’s a processing fee of around €225–€269 (including stamp duty and administrative fees; confirm current amount on official sites).

 What about family members?